 - Using Outdated Forms: Utilizing obsolete forms can result in errors.
 Ensure you’re using the most current version of the affidavit required by your state.

-- Ignoring Heir Signatures: If applicable, forgetting to include signatures of all heirs can undermine the affidavit’s validity.
+- Ignoring Heir Signatures: If applicable, forgetting to include the signatures of all heirs can undermine the affidavit’s validity.

 - Failing to Notify Financial Institutions: Not informing banks or other financial institutions about the small estate affidavit can prevent access to funds.
 Communication is essential for smooth transitions.